fhdsl/daseh_quizzes/quizzes/Data_Input.md

 m) In the editor pane.
 m) In the help pane.

+{choose-answers: 4}
 ?
+Which of the following statements will NOT help you to understand a function  in R?

-Select all correct answers: How do you look for help in R Studio?
+m) The help pane in R Studio.

-T) In the help pane.
-T) In the console pane by typing ?name_of_your_function.
-F) In the editor pane
-F) In the environment pane.
+m) To type ?name_of_your_function in the console.
+C) To search the name of the function in the editor pane.
+m) To search the name of the function in the internet.

 {choose-answers: 4}
 ?
 What does the function `View` do?